top of page

 Why Producers Still Talk About Them

-What’s interesting is that these headphones have quietly built almost cult-level respect over the years.
+These headphones have quietly built cult-level respect over the years.

-They’ve been used and praised by artists like DJ Harvey, Jeff Mills and Dixon, with many producers describing them as some of the most reliable headphones they’ve worked on.
+They’ve been used and praised by artists like DJ Harvey, Jeff Mills and Dixon.

 There’s a confidence you get when working in them.